Calcutta Jain Temple: Temple Complex

 The interiors of the temple are lavishly decorated with high quality mirrors and stained glass.
 The quintessential Jain temple chandeliers (jhar battis) decorate the ceilings.
-The floor is intricately paved with marble and embellished with exquisite floral designs.
+The floor is paved with marble and embellished with exquisite floral designs.
 Temple walls and some congregational hall doors are adorned by paintings of the renowned painter Ganesh Muskare.

 Other Notes

 Inside the sanctum sanctorum, there is a lamp fueled by ghee (clarified butter) that has been continuously burning since the initiation of the temple in 1867.
 This lamp represents a silent acknowledgement of very practical mysticism in our contemporary world.
 It is wonderful to contemplate this.
 Jains believe in Ahimsa or peace and are committed to charitable deeds.
 Like a continually burning flame, ahimsa creates a light of peace, reconciliation, human harmony and mutual love.
-We must keep it burning.